 The point I want to make here is that I realized (more so than ever before), how important it is to deal with a specialist.
 What better way to do that than to talk directly to someone who does travel insurance ONLY.
 As well, they only do travel insurance of 1 kind and through 1 insurer.

-What we did (Cheryl actually signed up for us) is go directly to TUGO, who BCAA and London Drugs use for travel insurance.
+What we did (Cheryl actually signed up for us) is go directly to TUGO.
+TUGO (1 of the Best Managed Companies in Canada for 2023) is the travel insurance company that BCAA, London Drugs (and many others) use for travel insurance.
 Travel insurance is all TUGO does.
-Their policies have been customized for them and are done through one of Canada’s largest insurance companies, Industrial Alliance.

 Their current “multi-trip annual policy” 2 day trip rates are:

 $35 / yr for ages 0 -59 $70 / yr for families $80 for ag 60+

 If you plan on travelling at some point, you’ll obviously need travel insurance and of course you’ll need it for a day trip.
 Here is the link to put it in place.
 Just complete your contact info and a travel insurance specialist from TUGO will call you very shortly (I’m guessing within 2 hours as that was our experience).
 You’ll have high quality coverage in no time and all your questions answered by someone who only does travel insurance.
 This will significantly reduce the chances of finding out you aren’t covered, which would be at the worst possible time; when it’s too late.

 IMPORTANT NOTE: ENSURE YOUR CONTACT INFO IS ABSOLUTELY CORRECT.
 IF YOU DON’T GET A CALL BACK IN A TIMELY MANNER, THE REASON PROBABLY IS AN INCORRECT PHONE NUMBER.

 PS.
 Cheryl and I have used TUGO for many years and have almost always had a 1 year policy since, because we travel more than once a year out of our province, a 1 year policy is the most effective.